dan23770Te/DpknCHSzY/4FPI/eI2W/RBV/eS4/data-ingestion_V0vK_1747295352.rst

 * Merge similar alerts and automatically promote new rules if they are not too noisy
 * Built-in support for dozens of log types and schemas
 * Built-in collection of broadly applicable community rules
-* Fully open source and customizable: add your own log schemas, rules, and alert outputs

 Ready?
 Let's `get started! <https://streamalert.readthedocs.io/>`_